Fra-Sti/WebApp/README.md

 # WebApp
-Homepage for Meteobridge nano SD / pro which acts like an App
+Homepage Template for Meteobridge nano SD and pro whith the look&feel of an App.

+Watch it live at http://www-wetter-neckargemuend.de

+Available in German, only.